landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 13. The gaussian parameter distributions in the encoder and deeper attention layers is a striking feature, and gaussian distributions are also seen in the feedforward network.
 My very shallow take is that there’s a vast set of similarly optimized states, and the convergence towards one of these probably looks like a random walk with respect to the basis we’re observing from.

-    A corollary to this would be that when the distribution is highly non-gaussian, the solution set is probably more constrained, and one should steer clear of low rank fine tuning techniques like LoRA.
-We see this in weight matrices for the 1st two layers, and to some extent for the Wk and Wq matrices throughout the network.
+    A corollary to this would be that when the distribution is highly non-gaussian, the solution set is probably more constrained.
+This would make me leary of using a low rank fine tuning technique like LoRA.
+We see non-gaussian distributions in weight matrices for the 1st two layers, and to some extent in the Wk and Wq matrices throughout the network.

 ### 7. Useful links